freakout42/formax/docs/index.md

 ~~~
 The basic concepts of Oracle SQL-Forms 3.0 (1988) are
 combined with modern standards and current database best
-pratices and technologies.
+practices and technologies.
 Using ODBC for universal database
 access and JavaScript as the trigger language opens this
 concept universally.
 The best ideas for a powerful user
 interface came from Emacs, Clipper, SAP, Lightroom and